-While the present results appear to have much to say about how speech is treated by readers, they perhaps say less about what is happening for characters' thoughts.
-In spite of having received early theoretical attention in stylistics (Sharvit, 2008; Sotirova, 2004), until now qualitative differences between direct and indirect modes of speech and thought representation have scarcely been empirically investigated (for some exceptions using free indirect discourse, see Bray, 2007; Fletcher and Monterosso, 2015).
-A plausible assumption would be that thought presentation - in direct or indirect reference - would be more likely to engage ToM resources, i.e. a main effect of thoughts, compared to speech.
+Although the present results appear to have much to say about how speech is treated by readers, they perhaps say less about what is happening for characters' thoughts.
+Despite having received early theoretical attention in stylistics (Sharvit, 2008; Sotirova, 2004), until now, qualitative differences between direct and indirect modes of speech and thought representation have scarcely been empirically investigated (for some exceptions using free indirect discourse, see Fletcher & Monterosso, 2015; Bray, 2007).
+A plausible assumption would be that thought presentation (in direct or indirect reference) would be more likely to engage ToM resources-that is, a main effect of thoughts-compared with speech.
 Why, then, was this not seen?
 Insights from contemporary cognitive narratology may be useful here, particularly in relation to the problem of "accessibility" of others' thoughts.
-Ordinarily, stories that are used to assess ToM require the reader to make inferences about the mental states of others; their actual beliefs are not made explicit, and may even conflict with the literal and immediate content of what they say and how they act (e.g., Saxe and Kanwisher, 2003).
-Fictional narratives may sometimes exploit this "accessibility gap" (for example, a suspect in a mystery could have hidden motives), but they are also notable because they can give us apparent access to other minds via direct and indirect reference (Bernini, 2016; Cohn, 1978).
-While the stimuli used in our experiment contained mental content, they did not necessarily make demands in terms of mental state inference - in the thought trials used in our experiment, the inner life of the character is laid bare (e.g., "He thought that he should go to the shop").
-Direct speech, in contrast, does not signal the intonation, emotion, or intention of a character - they must be simulated or otherwise inferred by the reader, in a way that the ToM system is often considered to do (Saxe and Kanwisher, 2003).
+Ordinarily, stories that are used to assess ToM require the reader to make inferences about the mental states of others; their actual beliefs are not made explicit and may even conflict with the literal and immediate content of what they say and how they act (e.g., Saxe & Kanwisher, 2003).
+Fictional narratives may sometimes exploit this "accessibility gap" (e.g., a suspect in a mystery could have hidden motives), but they are also notable because they can give us apparent access to other minds via direct and indirect references (Bernini, 2016; Cohn,

+1978).
+Although the stimuli used in our experiment contained mental content, they did not necessarily make demands in terms of mental state inference-in the thought trials used in our experiment, the inner life of the character is laid bare (e.g., "He thought that he should go to the shop").
+Direct speech, in contrast, does not signal the intonation, emotion, or intention of a character-they must be simulated or otherwise inferred by the reader, in a way that the ToM system is often considered to do (Saxe & Kanwisher, 2003).
 As such, although counterintuitive, our findings are in line with common views about mental state inference (Spreng et al., 2009).
 It may also be the case that direct speech in general is more vivid and salient than direct reference to thinking, given the whole-brain differences between speaking and thinking seen in anterior insula and dorsal ACC (Uddin, 2016), and the quicker orienting times we observed for speech trials.
-Engagement with fictional storyworlds and characters is often argued to depend on the "experiential traces" the reader brings from his/her own life (Zwaan, 2008): the more we have access to an experience in the real world, the more it will be used to generate vivid and imaginative responses during reading.
-When one considers the diminished, quasi-perceptual phenomenology that verbal thoughts are often claimed to possess (Jones and Fernyhough, 2007; Prinz, 2011), it is perhaps no surprise that characters' thinking in a text did not provide distinct patterns of activation that were as distinct as for direct speech.
+Engagement with fictional storyworlds and characters is often argued to depend on the "experiential traces" the reader brings from his or her own life (Zwaan, 2008): The more we have access to an experience in the real world, the more it will be used to generate vivid and imaginative responses during reading.
+When one considers the diminished, quasi-perceptual phenomenology that verbal thoughts are often claimed to possess (Prinz, 2011; Jones & Fernyhough, 2007), it is perhaps no surprise that characters' thinking in a text did not provide distinct patterns of activation that were as distinct as for direct speech.